 We also employ Google Analytics on the Workshop website.
 Google Analytics use its own cookies to provide us with statistics about how our website is used, to help us improve it for you.

-That said, you have some control if you wish to.
+That said, you have control if you wish to.
+For more information on online privacy do access our policy.

 What are “cookies”?